diego898/diego898.github.io/_posts/2014-05-27-constructor_theory.md

 ![[Claude Shannon]](/assets/shannon.png)

 Came across a very interesting Scientific American article: [A Meta-Law to Rule Them All: Physicists Devise a “Theory of Everything”](http://www.scientificamerican.com/article/a-meta-law-to-rule-them-all-physicists-devise-a-theory-of-everything/) on [constructor theory](https://en.wikipedia.org/wiki/Constructor_theory).
-Its the first I've ever heard of it, but not the fist Ive heard of the famous [David Deutsch](https://en.wikipedia.org/wiki/David_Deutsch)!
+Its the first I've ever heard of it, but not the first I've heard of the famous [David Deutsch](https://en.wikipedia.org/wiki/David_Deutsch)!
 The SA article described a new paper that shows how constructor theory can unite both classical and quantum information processing in one framework.

 It briefly explains the basics of constructor theory, where the most fundamental components (of reality) are “constructors”.
 Accompanying these constructors are a set of laws that define which tasks are actually possible for a constructor to carry out.
 One example given in the post is: "a kettle with a power supply can serve as a constructor that can perform the task of heating water".
 Interesting, but I would probably benefit from a deeper explanation (linked below).